openpatch/hyperbook/website/en/book/hosting/custom.md

 # Deploy on Your Server

-You just need to copy the output folder after running the setup and build command.
+You just need to copy the output folder after running build command.

 ```
 npx hyperbook build